-Roku is a user-oriented and budget-friendly streaming device to watch movies, shows, and live TV contents online.
+Roku is a user-oriented and budget-friendly streaming device for watching movies, shows, and live TV content online.
 The device is equipped with a lot of programs and hardware functions with limited space.
-The continuous usage of Roku for a long period will make the device to overheat.
+The continuous usage of Roku for a long period will make the device overheat.
 Overheating is a common issue among electronic devices.
 The excessive rise in temperature depends entirely on device usage and the place where it was kept.
 If you have failed to take proper care while overheating, the device may cut down the device’s life.
 However, several simple fixes are available to overcome the overheating issue on Roku, and the following section explains the same.

-Here are some of the primary reasons for Roku to getting overheat:
+Here are some of the primary reasons for Roku to getting overheated:

 - When the device is placed very close to your TV or set-top box, router, or other electronic devices.